ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Borf.md

 - Spell DC - 15
 - Spell Attack Mod - 7
 ## Bones of the Earth at 9th Level Once a Day
+**Casting Time:** 1 action
+**Range:** 120 feet
+**Components:** V, S
+**Duration:** Instantaneous

+You cause up to six pillars of stone to burst from places on the ground that you can see within range.
+Each pillar is a cylinder that has a diameter of 5 feet and a height of up to 30 feet.
+The ground where a pillar appears must be wide enough for its diameter, and you can target ground under a creature if that creature is Medium or smaller.
+Each pillar has AC 5 and 30 hit points.
+When reduced to 0 hit points, a pillar crumbles into rubble, which creates an area of difficult terrain with a 10-foot radius.
+The rubble lasts until cleared.

+If a pillar is created under a creature, that creature must succeed on a Dexterity saving throw or be lifted by the pillar.
+A creature can choose to fail the save.

+If a pillar is prevented from reaching its full height because of a ceiling or other obstacle, a creature on the pillar takes 6d6 bludgeoning damage and is restrained, pinched between the pillar and the obstacle.
+The restrained creature can use an action to make a Strength or Dexterity check (the creature’s choice) against the spell’s saving throw DC.
+On a success, the creature is no longer restrained and must either move off the pillar or fall off it.

+**_At Higher Levels._** When you cast this spell using a spell slot of 7th level or higher, you can create two additional pillars for each slot level above 6th.

 ## Countercharm
 At 6th level, you gain the ability to use musical notes or words of power to disrupt mind-influencing effects.
 As an action, you can start a performance that lasts until the end of your next turn.
 During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being frightened or charmed.
 A creature must be able to hear you to gain this benefit.
 The performance ends early if you are incapacitated or silenced or if you voluntarily end it (no action required).